 12.3.
 Completeness

 Most of the requested data are available, but there are some missing data in the older time series.
-Please note that not all crop variables are covered by Regulations, and hence are not obligatory.
+In line with the data requirements, Member States must report to Eurostat data for all crops listed in the SAIO Commission Implementing Regulation (EU) 2023/1538.
+Please note that not all crop variables were covered by legislation prior to the 2025 reference year, and hence their transmission was not obligatory.

 13.1.
 Accuracy - overall